 3) Turn on the Rest Finger to Open toggle.

 Going forward, you won’t have to press the Home button anymore in order to unlock your device.
 All you will have to do is to make sure the Lock screen is awake, then rest your finger on the Touch ID sensor (no need to press).

 To revert back, simply follow these instructions again and turn off the toggle.

-Now that I’ve shared with you my preference to unlock my iPhone with iOS 10, please make sure to share yours with us.
+Now that I’ve shared with you my preference to unlock my iPhone, please make sure to share yours with us.
 Which one do you like better?
 Press to unlock, or rest to unlock?